Afrika_Marokko_Sidi_beach

 Afrika_Marokko_SidiKaouki3

 In addition, the beach is also very suitable for adventurous activities such as quad biking or horseback riding along the coast, something you can do regularly in this area.
 This way, you combine water sports with an active beach experience.
+Looking for even more action?
+You can also go sandboarding from the dunes at various locations.
+A unique experience that you won't find in many places.
+Please note, however: sandboarding is not always covered by your (travel) insurance.

 Afrika_Marokko_Sidi_actief